 Clean drinking water is a vital resource.
 Infrastructure in the modern community is designed to make drinking water easily available by a well regulated water distribution system.
-We need only walk to the nearest sink to enjoy healthy drinking water.
-We rarely even think about whether it's safe.
+We need only walk to the nearest sink to enjoy healthy drinking water, without even questioning its safety.
 By law, water suppliers must deliver safe drinking water.

 But anything can happen after the water flows into a customer's plumbing system.
 It's important to understand that the distribution system and all connected customers are threatened when any plumbing system is connected to chemicals, pathogens, bacteria, or other contaminants.
 Unhealthy substances can flow back into the drinking water during a reverse flow incident.
 Reverse flows of water happen more often than we might know.

 Potentially dangerous cross-connections can even exist within our own homes.
 The following article seeks to address these issues.